Simple-temp/css/README.md

 What is a CSS Preprocessor?<br>
 Ans : A CSS Preprocessor is a tool used to extend the basic functionality of default vanilla CSS through its own scripting language. there are many types css preprocessor such as SASS SCSS LESS Stylus

+What is VH/VW (viewport height/ viewport width) in CSS?<br>
+Ans : It’s a CSS unit used to measure the height and width in percentage with respect to the viewport.
+It is used mainly in responsive design techniques.
+The measure VH is equal to 1/100 of the height of the viewport.
+If the height of the browser is 1000px, 1vh is equal to 10px.
+Similarly, if the width is 1000px, then 1 vw is equal to 10px